Who can do this: Users with Admin and Manager Roles

 Whether or not the coaching is having an impact on rep performance

-Rafiki allows you to create scorecard templates each with a set of questions geared to evaluate meetings on a scale of 1-5 or N/A. The score helps distinguish between successful meetings and ones that need improvement.
+Rafiki allows you to create scorecard templates each with a set of questions geared to evaluate meetings on a scale of 0-5 or N/A (used when the question is not applicable to the template).
+The score helps distinguish between successful meetings and ones that need improvement.
 The questions in the scorecard focus on different aspects of the meeting to provide clear, detailed feedback.